-Automated FGDC CSDGM to ISO 19115 Conversion Pipeline Jump to heading
+Converting FGDC CSDGM to ISO 19115 Automatically Jump to heading

 Converting FGDC CSDGM to ISO 19115 automatically requires deterministic schema translation rather than heuristic parsing.
 Legacy FGDC XML structures lack the strict cardinality, temporal precision, and controlled vocabulary constraints mandated by ISO 19115-2003 and ISO 19115-1:2014.
 Direct mapping pipelines routinely fail when encountering unstructured <idinfo> blocks, ambiguous coordinate reference system declarations, or missing lineage sequencing.
-This guide provides a production-ready Python ETL configuration that enforces strict type coercion, resolves schema drift, and guarantees compliance through automated validation and fallback routing.
-For foundational context on spatial metadata interoperability, review the Geospatial Schema Architecture & Standards Mapping framework before deploying this pipeline.
+This guide is a deep dive within FGDC Metadata Mapping, the part of Geospatial Schema Architecture & Standards Mapping concerned with translating federal metadata profiles into modern interchange formats.
+It walks through a production-ready Python ETL configuration that enforces strict type coercion, resolves schema drift, and guarantees compliance through automated validation and fallback routing.

 The conversion engine must operate on a declarative translation matrix to prevent ad-hoc XPath mutations during execution.
 Define a YAML-driven mapping layer that explicitly binds FGDC elements to ISO 19115 equivalents while enforcing mandatory field population.
-The following minimal reproducible configuration establishes the baseline translation rules:
+The mandatory/optional split mirrors the convention used when handling missing mandatory fields in municipal GIS exports — a target path marked mandatory must always emit, falling back to a nil reason rather than being dropped.

 yaml